Sousho/saytex-lyx/README.md

 SayTeX is distributed as a Python package, enabling users of it to easily convert between transcribed spoken math and LaTeX.

-Paired with a speech recognition service, the SayTeX Python package can be used for dictating LaTeX, as shown in the [demo](https://demo.saytex.xyz).
+SayTeX-LyX is offered as part of the Sousho dictation extension for Talon voice.

 The package is [highly configurable](https://saytex.readthedocs.io/en/latest/advancedusage.html).

 ## Installation

-Install SayTeX using PyPI: `pip install saytex`.
+Install SayTeX using PyPI: `pip install saytex-lyx`.

 Read more in the [installation documentation](https://saytex.readthedocs.io/en/latest/gettingstarted.html#installation).